Title: More Than This

 Source: Bought from Fully Booked

-Other keywords: Bullying, Depression and Mental Illness, Weird
+Other classifications: Bullying, Depression and Mental Illness, LGBTQIA, Weird, Young Adult

 A boy drowns, desperate and alone in his final moments.
 He dies.